Lordship of Transjordan: Second Crusader kingdom (1191-1291)

-In 1229 Jerusalem was briefly recovered by treaty by Emperor Frederick II, but the remnant of the kingdom never again controlled territory to the east of the Jordan.
-The principality was of course claimed by crusader nobles for a long time, the title passing to the line of Isabella of Toron, daughter of Stephanie, and for several generations belonged to Montfort family, who were lords of Tyre.
+Jerusalem was briefly recovered by the Treaty of Jaffa in 1229, but the remnant of the kingdom never again controlled territory to the east of the Jordan.
+The Transjordan was claimed by crusader nobles for a long time, the title passing to the line of Isabella of Toron, daughter of Stephanie.
+For several generations it was claimed by the Montfort family, who were lords of Tyre.
 After the 1350s, when the Montfort line became extinct without close heirs, the hereditary rights presumably passed to the kings of Cyprus who also were descendants of lords of Toron and Tyre.